kailash-manasarovar/statement/docs/timeline/2023/december.md

 ### Sally

-- Sally is in Lourdes for these few days also.
+- Sally is also in Lourdes for these few days.
-- Is she checking up on me?
-I suspect so.
+- I wonder if she's checking up on me.
 - Together we meet a strange man and his landlady at the Carrefour restaurant on Friday 8th December, for lunch.

 ![Carrefour cafe](../../content/images/carrefour-cafe.png)